 Biography of Film & Classical composer Phil Mountford

 Phil started his musical journey when he was 10, studying the electronic organ.
-The 80’s was an era that saw the birth of MIDI and provided him with the interest in the technology and music that would form the basis of his later life.
-Leaving school at 15 he started work as a stonemason in the family business prior to graduating from Aston University in Software Engineering.
-He went on to spend several years in the IT industry as a computer programmer.
-Throughout his early working career he was regularly out performing as a vocalist and keyboardist.
+The 80’s was an era that saw the birth of MIDI and devloped his interest in technology and music that would form the basis of his later life.
+He graduated in Software Engineering, working as a computer programmer for several years although he was regularly performing as a vocalist and keyboardist.

 Some of his more recent projects he has gone on to score include the documentary feature film Journey To LeMans (Patrick Stewart), World War 1 TV drama Battle Lines and the hard hitting feature film Breakdown (Craig Fairbrass, James Cosmo).